A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Greedy sparse continuous wavelet transform

-Thus, the partition (\ref{eq:77ghjghjghj}) also divides evenly the set of nodes due to all of the $j$ first $time$-pass filters, counting repeated nodes.
-This shows that at step $j$ of the search, the model comprises at most $(\frac{1}{2}+\frac{1}{N})^{j}2^jLKM$ nodes.
+Thus, the partition (\ref{eq:77ghjghjghj}) also divides evenly the set of knots due to all of the $j$ first $time$-pass filters, counting repeated knots.
+This shows that at step $j$ of the search, the model comprises at most $(\frac{1}{2}+\frac{1}{N})^{j}2^jLKM$ knots.
 Observe that

 and for $j=\log(N)$, the expression $(1+\frac{2}{N})^{\log(N)}$ converges to $1$ as $N\rightarrow\infty$. \end{proof}